ConorMcPersonal/Toaster/README.md

 # Toaster
-The greatest ever Spectrum game based purely around the toast concept
+The greatest ever Spectrum game based purely around toast and the art and science of toasting.

+Really.